Nan Madol

 Summary of Facts

-• Nan Madol is an ancient city built on a series of small artificial islands made of basalt and coral boulders.
+• Nan Madol is an ancient city built on artificial islands with canals, earning it the nickname “Venice of the Pacific.”

 • The ruins were constructed by the Saudeleur dynasty between the 8th and 16th centuries.

-• The nearest international airport is Pohnpei International Airport on the island of Pohnpei.
+• The nearest international airport is Pohnpei International Airport.

-• Transportation within Nan Madol is primarily done by boat.
+• Transportation within Nan Madol is primarily by boat or on foot, with water shoes recommended for wading.

 Posted by